 Insch, Aberdeenshire was the first depot opened and is HRN’s largest depot.
-Headed by General Manager Hamish Bruce, who also manages HRN’s other locations.
-HRN Tractors Sales Team is well respected within the farming community.
-Hamish and his staff have built an enviable reputation of being able to supply new and used equipment to HRN’s customers at market leading prices.
+HRN Tractors Sales Team are well respected within the farming community.
+HRN Tractors have built an enviable reputation of being able to supply new and used equipment to our customers at market leading prices.
 Insch may only be a small village but the nearby train station allows connection to Aberdeen Airport which is only 30 minutes away.

 Turriff depot was bought in 1984 providing a more local service for those in the far north east around Turriff and the Fraserburgh area.
 The depot underwent a full refurbishment in 2010 and it now offers a purpose-built service department and a fully stocked parts department, in effect doubling the capacity of the branch.

-HRN Tractors Kinloss was purpose built, and opened in May 1999 to cater for customers in Morayshire and The Highlands.
-It offers a medium size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.
+HRN Tractors Kinloss was purpose-built and opened in May 1999 to cater to customers in Morayshire and The Highlands.
+It offers medium-size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.

-Earnvale Tractors is based at Balbeggie in Perthshire.
-Although they have been established for over 40 years, they have been part of the HRN family controlled company, since 1982 when it was purchased from the Guinness Group.
-Earnvale Tractors relocated to a purpose built depot in 1999 which now includes a combine storage shed.
+Our Balbeggie depot in Perthshire was formerly known as Earnvale Tractors.
+Although they have been established for over 40 years, they have been part of the HRN family-controlled company, since 1982 when it was purchased from the Guinness Group.
+Earnvale Tractors relocated to a purpose-built depot in 1999 which now includes a combine storage shed.
 The Harvest Centre, which was built in 2008, has since been increased to double the original size and can now house 20 combines undercover.

-Agritrac Exports was founded in 2004 and specialises in export sales.
-The new depot near Stirling in the heart of Scotland provides ideal transportation links and access via the M80/M9, with Glasgow and Edinburgh Airport each only 30 minutes away.
+The depot near Stirling in the heart of Scotland provides ideal transportation links and access via the M80/M9, with Glasgow and Edinburgh Airport each only 30 minutes away.
 They have many years of experience in global network transportation systems, and a dedicated multi-lingual sales team to deal with enquiries from around the globe.